 Software Engineer for IBM Watson.
 Overly excited about all things web-related.

-GraphQL manages these kind of guarantees through a mixture of it’s Type System and Query semantics, both of which are pieces of GraphQL that we’ll look at in this series.
+GraphQL manages these kinds of guarantees through a mixture of its Type System and Query semantics, both of which are pieces of GraphQL that we’ll look at in this series.
 We’ll also take a look at Mutations, and how to make our GraphQL Servers Relay-compliant using Nodes, Edges, and Connections.